RyanBProg/portfolio-v1/src/collections/blog-posts/002-zod-env-vars.md

 ### If Checks - Okay Solution

 Okay now we’re getting somewhere, this checks for undefined at runtime and throws descriptive errors.
-Not only that, but it also types the env variables to “string” after the if check.
+Not only that, but it also types the env variables to “string” after the "if" check.
 This solution is pretty good, it does what we want, nothing more, nothing less, like a Toyota Corolla type solution, ...but don’t we deserve more than that???

 ![image.png](../../assets/images/blog-posts/002/zod-env_if-checks.png)